We were converted; we saw the light. No more playing with a balance. Reverence, dude. Without a balance we got nuthin’.

 Grades should provide feedback to students, parents, and teachers as to the progress students are making toward learning targets.
 Meaningful grades require good assessment practices.
 Erica Posthuma presented a ChemEd X Talk on May 11th, 2021, providing an overview of effective assessment design.
 She discussed writing and communicating learning goals, developing targeted questions and prompts, and scoring using a standards-based approach.
 You can watch the edited recording of Erica's Talk here.

-The June 2020 issue of the Journal of Chemical Education is now available online to subscribers.
-Topics featured in this issue include: innovative curriculum; exploring kinetics; engaging organic chemistry activities; molecular structure and symmetry; polymer chemistry; technology-based instruction; synthesis laboratories; undergraduate research experiences; from the archives: bath bombs and cosmetics chemistry.
+The May 2021 issue of the Journal of Chemical Education is now available online to subscribers.
+Topics featured in this issue include: teaching biochemistry, assessment, learning to think like a scientist, environmental chemistry, forensic chemistry, surface chemistry, solution mixing, organic chemistry laboratory experiments and activities, computer-based experiences, research on promoting student success, from the archives: systems thinking.

 Beautiful, metallic mirrors of copper or silver can easily be formed in test tubes.
 Simply add the appropriate metal salt to a test tube, and heat!
 These reactions should be performed in a fume hood.

 Boredom needs no explanation; we were all (Chemistry) students.
 A bored student is not an engaged student, and likely not a student who wants to learn.
 How can we make our lessons more engaging?